-NCIS sample outline by Kate Torgovnick May
+NCIS sample outline

 - Part 1: Write the OUTLINE for the first half of your episode. - Part 2: Work on your verbal pitch. - Part 3 [optional]: Pick one scene in ACT ONE of your pilot that will have interesting dialogue and write a first draft (1-4 pages).